cppforlife/checkman/README.md

 * `Control + click` check menu item - restart check run.

-# Notifications
+# Stickies and notifications

-Notifications are sent when status of a check changes.
-By default Checkman will try to use custom notifications then Growl and finally OS X Notification Center.
+* Stickies: mini alert per check appears in right bottom corner if check turns red.
+Alert disappear when check turns back to green.
+Stickies are enabled by default.

+* Notifications: there are 3 supported notification transports: built-in, Growl and OS X Notification Center.
+See 'Custom user settings' section on how to enable notifications.

 # Custom user settings